MegaLoler/Magic-CPU/tutorial.md

 echo @1
 ; => 72
 ```
 As a fun example, suppose you tried to access the string as a word.
-The first two byte of the string (`72` and `101` in decimal, corresponding to the ASCII characters 'H' and 'e') would be fetched from memory and assembled into the integer `25928` because `72 + 101 * 256 = 25928`:
+The first two bytes of the string (`72` and `101` in decimal, corresponding to the ASCII characters 'H' and 'e') would be fetched from memory and assembled into the integer `25928` because `72 + 101 * 256 = 25928`:
 ```asm
 ; assuming the string "Hello" is at memory location 1: echo @1%16